iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 1. [org.io.dsa.node.DSElement](https://iot-dsa-v2.github.io/sdk-dslink-java/javadoc/index.html?org/iot/dsa/node/DSElement.html) -
 These map to the JSON type system and represent leaf members of the node tree.
 2. [org.io.dsa.node.DSIValue](https://iot-dsa-v2.github.io/sdk-dslink-java/javadoc/index.html?org/iot/dsa/node/DSIValue.html) -
-These don't map to the JSON type system, and it is possible for nodes to implement this interface.
+These don't have to map to the JSON type system, and it is possible for nodes to implement this interface.
 This allows for values with children.

 The node model encourages values to be immutable and singletons.
 This is for efficiency, the same